How Long Can a Chef Eat Like A Goop-Devotee? Like, A Day.

 10:30 am: I need to eat something.
 On the Goop website, there are recipes for “breakfast bowls,” but I want to maintain some form of dignity here, so I settle on avocado toast with kale, egg, and turkey bacon.

-Upon further reading, I see that the bread is supposed to be gluten-free and dressed with Veganaise, and well, fuck that, no way, not in a million years are gluten-free bread and Veganaise permitted entry into my home.
+Upon further reading, I see that the bread is supposed to be gluten-free and dressed with Veganaise, and well, no way, not in a million years are gluten-free bread and Veganaise permitted entry into my home.
 I cook up the kale, fry an egg, and crisp the turkey bacon.
 A note about turkey bacon: I wouldn’t serve my worst enemy turkey bacon.
 If, in life, you are faced with the choice between turkey bacon and nothing, step into the void and choose nothing.

 The kale and egg were fine.
 I have a third coffee and some water.
 I'm still hungry.